MicrosoftDocs/winrt-api/windows.gaming.input/uinavigationcontroller_iswireless.md

 Gets a value that indicates the wireless state of the UI navigation controller.

 ## -property-value
-True if the gamepad is wireless.
+True if the UI navigation controller is wireless.
 Otherwise, false.

 ## -remarks